-Mobile First Design: What It Is and How to Implement It
+Mobile First Design: What it is and How to Implement it

+Mobile first design is important for customer engagement.
 Mobile devices are at the forefront of the digital revolution that has taken place in the last decade.
 With approximately 54% of overall web traffic coming from mobile devices, a mobile-first approach has taken hold of the marketplace.

 Widespread usage of mobile devices to access the web has led to new development methods like mobile-first design which encourages mobile-friendly web design.
 This guide will help you incorporate the mobile first design strategy for building device-friendly apps and websites that keep mobile user experience a priority.